Facelift in Albany NY

 Once the skin has been pulled taut, the excess is trimmed off at the incision line, and the remaining skin is reattached.
-At this point, Dr. Barach sutures all of the incisions and wraps your face and head in a bulky mass of bandages.
+At this point, Dr. Kayastha sutures all of the incisions and wraps your face and head in a soft and bulky compression dressing overnight.

 Typical scars from a facelift procedure are usually thin and hardly noticeable.
 At first, they may appear to be a little red, but the redness should gradually fade away until your scars become barely visible.
 Under some rare circumstances, some patients do develop thick scars, but these can be revised later to minimize their visibility.

-Please contact Dr. Bruce K. Barach, a trusted plastic surgeon near Albany today to schedule your initial facelift consultation.
-During your consultation Dr. Barach will help you decide if a facelift or nonsurgical option is the best for you.
+Please contact Dr. Sanjiv Kayastha, a trusted plastic surgeon near Albany today to schedule your initial facelift consultation.
+During your consultation Dr. Kayastha will help you decide if a facelift or nonsurgical option is the best for you.